odyslam/devrel-resources/Discourse.md

 - [ ] Setup default landing page
 - [ ] Assess a Feature Requests category with the `voting` plugin enabled
 - [ ] Assess a topic template (e.g Support category: template like in GitHub issues)
-- [ ] Align on SQL queries which are relevant to your metrics/KPIs and you will use to monitor the community.
+- [ ] Align with team on SQL queries which are relevant to your metrics/KPIs and you will use to monitor the community.
   - [ ] Assess automatic RESTful export of results to a data warehouse and/or visualization tool.
 - [ ] Setup Discourse integrations
   - [ ] Setup Community CRM to integrate with Discourse